indigo423/opennms.org/user/pages/05.blog/01.twio/2017-07-17-this-week-in-opennms/item.md

 ![Dev-Jam 2017](tarus-devjam.jpg)

 While I am writing this TWiO, Tarus and Jesse are introducing Dev-Jam 2017 at Concordia University in Montréal, Canada.
-Dev-Jam is our yearly OpenNMS un-conference where everyone gets a chance to socializer and to work on their own personal OpenNMS projects.
+Dev-Jam is our yearly OpenNMS un-conference where everyone gets a chance to socialize and to work on their own personal OpenNMS projects.

 This morning everyone introduced themselves and talked about what they planned on doing: